StuartCox3107/iGrow/README.md

 ### Code

-- **HTML:** All tested with [W3S HTML Validation Service](https://validator.w3.org/), checked by rendering each page in the browser and right clicking to ensure code being rendered excludes the jinja template language
+- **HTML:** All tested with [W3S HTML Validation Service](https://validator.w3.org/), checked by rendering each page in the browser and right clicking and viewing ```Page source``` to ensure code being rendered excludes the jinja template language

 1. 404.html: No errors found
 2. base.html: No errors found